Siddarthapogula/CourseBuilder.ai/README.md

 Currently Adding some more features.

--> pricing.
--> ui for showing examples, code snippets.
+- ui for showing
+-  examples,
+- code snippets.
--> export to ppt.
+-   export to ppt.
--> reporting.
+-  reporting.
+- pricing.
--> more soon..
+-   more soon..

 -> Feel free to raise issue.